All-China Federation of Industry and Commerce: History

-Regional federations
+Organization

+The ACFIC is led by a ministerial-level CCP secretary and chairman.
+The chairman has usually been a member of the China National Democratic Construction Association, also serving as a vice chairman of the Chinese People's Political Consultative Conference.
+ACFIC leadership is chosen through consultation between the CCP and private enterprise.
+The ACFIC is a constituent of the CPPCC and is allocated seats to the NPC.
+ACFIC seeks to influence policy through submitting proposals to the CPPCC, a process which requires relevant government ministries to investigate the proposals and prepare a formal response.

 More than 3,000 regional federations of industry and commerce (FIC) have been established in all provinces and prefectures and most counties of China.
-As of 2009, they listed a combined membership of 2.6 million private enterprises.
 The relationship between ACFIC and the regional FIC is described as a role of guidance, but the statute of ACFIC is also valid for the regional federations.

 In September 2020, the CCP announced that it would establish more party committees in regional FICs, and would arrange a special liaison between them and the CCP.